Is Adobe Acrobat Redaction Safe? Real Failures Examined

 Why the gap is growing

 Accuracy vs. fatigue: Human accuracy drops significantly after the first hour of "box-drawing."
-Manual redaction has a roughly 10% error rate due to fatigue, whereas AI maintains a consistent (and often superior) catch rate.
+Manual redaction has a roughly 10% error rate due to fatigue, whereas AI maintains a consistent (and often superior) catch rate across every page and every document.
+The 100th page gets the same attention as the first.

 The financial impact

 At an average paralegal rate of $150/hour, redacting a large case (10,000 pages) costs roughly $15,000 using manual tools like Adobe.
-Using an AI-driven platform, that same task costs roughly $1,000 in labor and subscription fees—a 93% reduction in cost-to-deliver.
+Using an AI-driven platform, that same task costs roughly $1,000 in labor and subscription fees: a 93 percent reduction in cost-to-deliver.

 Best practices for secure redaction